 Power up unit in service mode.
-Close the canopy.
 Select Servo O2 on second page.
 Be sure O2 is connected.
 Open V1.
 You should hear gas flow.
-Close V1, open V2, you should hear gas flow.
+Close V1, open V2.
+You should hear gas flow.
 Close V2, gas flow should stop.
-If supply valves are open and there is no gas flow, check that the endcap safety valve located in the bottom of the rail is not stuck in the closed position.
-Check that the two way valve is not occluded or the the spring assembly has not failed.

 If both valves are not opening, test the fuses and supply valves.
 Disconnect J83 at the Servo O2 board.
 Measure the resistance on harness pin 1 to pin 2.
 It should be the supply valve resistance (50 to 100 ohms).
 If not, the fuse is opened or the supply valve is defective.
 Repeat for the second supply valve with pins 3 to 4.
 If the valves check OK, the Servo O2 board is defective.